Yuvadarshini-Sathiyamoorthy/EXPERIMENT--04-INTERFACING-AN16X2-LCD-DISPLAY-WITH-ARM-/README.md

 ## Procedure:

 1.  click on STM 32 CUBE IDE

 2.  click on FILE, click on new stm 32 project

 3.  select the target to be programmed and click on next

-4.select the program name
+4.  select the program name

 5.  corresponding ioc file will be generated automatically

-6.select the appropriate pins as gipo, in or out, USART or required options and configure
+6.  select the appropriate pins as gipo, in or out, USART or required options and configure

-7.click on cntrl+S , automaticall C program will be generated
+7.  click on cntrl+S , automaticall C program will be generated

 8.  edit the program and as per required
-!

 9. Add necessary library files of LCD 16x2 , write the program and use project and build

 10. once the project is bulild

 11. click on debug option

 12. Creating Proteus project and running the simulation We are now at the last part of step by step guide on how to simulate STM32 project in Proteus.

 13. Create a new Proteus project and place STM32F40xx i.e. the same MCU for which the project was created in STM32Cube IDE.